 We don't support the badger cull and believe that more can be done to tackle the disease in cattle.
 We believe there are solutions that will benefit farmers, cattle and badgers.

-We're pleased with the conclusion of the Godfray review published last year, stating that the focus of policy on the badger had taken attention away from how to better manage the disease in cattle.
+We're pleased with the conclusion of the Godfray review published in 2018, stating that the focus of policy on the badger had taken attention away from how to better manage the disease in cattle.

 We've produced a report - Bovine TB: not everything is black and white (PDF 5.62MB) - part in response to Godfray, but partly on our own initiative.
 The report explains why we're against the badger cull and proposes a number of recommendations on how to improve the situation with regards to cattle and farmers.
 After all, this is a disease of cattle.

 Last year, we asked for your views on our proposals, as set out in our Bovine TB consultation document (PDF 168KB).
 This gives a brief summary of our proposals, but the detail behind them can be found in the report mentioned above.
 The responses to the consultation are currently being reviewed and we will report on them before the summer.

 We would like to thank all of you who provided responses to our consultation.

 We're asking for farmers to input on our proposals

 We'd like to work with farmers in developing management strategies for bovine TB on their farms, using some of the ideas discussed in our proposals.

 If you would like to talk to us more about this, please: